fmquaglia/manual/docs/database.md

 ```

 With DETA, Databases are created for you automatically when you start using them.
-To use a DB, simply "instantiate" it in the code:
+To use a DB, simply "instantiate" it in your code:

 ##### code